Drew Johnson: Media and think tanks

 Johnson then joined The Washington Times as a columnist, editorial writer and author of the newspaper's weekly "Golden Hammer" column, which exposed an egregious example of wasteful spending of tax dollars.
 Johnson also hosted a weekly "Golden Hammer" television segment based on the column that was available on some Sinclair Broadcast Group stations' local news broadcasts.

 In April 2016, Johnson was named National Director of Protect Internet Freedom, a group formed to push back on new net neutrality rules and federal preemption of state laws limiting municipal broadband buildouts.
 He joined the National Center for Public Policy Research as a senior scholar in 2017.

 Johnson again investigated Al Gore's home energy use in a 2017 report written for the National Center for Public Policy Research.
 According to information obtained through the Nashville Electric Service, energy consumption at Gore's Nashville-area house increased from 2006 to 2017, despite installing 33 solar panels on the home following the initial criticism.
 In 2017, Gore's home used 21.3 times more energy per month than a typical American household.

-Government transparency

-Johnson frequently advocates for greater government transparency and uses public records laws and Freedom of Information Act requests to expose wasteful spending and abuse of power.
+In addition to serving as a senior fellow at the National Center for Public Policy Research, Johnson is also a columnist at Newsmax and Townhall.

 Political views

-Johnson has espoused libertarian and free market positions in his columns, editorials and media interviews.
+Johnson is a libertarian-leaning Republican.

 He has opposed the death penalty and the Patriot Act, spoken out against anti-Muslim bias and criticized Republicans for increasing government spending.
 He has also written in support of free speech, gay marriage and drug legalization.

+Johnson endorsed President Trump's 2024 Presidential campaign and caucused for Trump in Nevada.
+In August 2024, Johnson received Trump's "Complete and Total Endorsement."
+Trump commended Johnson's "incredible record of success, and strong support from his community."

+In June 2024, he told The Nevada Independent if elected he would vote against government funded-abortion services and against a national abortion ban, believing that the Dobbs decision left the issue "appropriately" up to the states.